conan-io/conan-io.github.io/_posts/2021-06-10-New-conan-release-1-37.markdown

 ### `https://conan.bintray.com`

-This repository contains copies of all Conan packages, new and legacy (by "legacy" we mean packages which predate ConanCenterIndex.)
+This repository contains copies of all Conan packages, new and legacy (by "legacy" we mean packages which predate ConanCenterIndex).
 Currently, copies of all new package builds and binaries are uploaded here.
 On **July 1st**, new packages will **STOP** being uploaded here, and the repository will effectively become read-only.